Alec Marr: Gunns Ltd & Ors v Marr & Ors

-Marr steered the Wilderness Society on a corporate campaign against Gunns, the country's largest timber company and one of the world's largest exporter of woodchips.
+Marr steered the Wilderness Society on a corporate campaign against Gunns, the country's largest timber company and one of the world's largest exporters of woodchips.
 The Society took the issue to Gunns' customers in Japan and the company's financial backers.

 However, Marr's leadership in the campaign against Gunns resulted in two separate writs brought in the Supreme Court of Victoria.
 Marr was named as the lead defendant among 14 others in a claim alleging interference in the practices of Gunns Ltd in six separate incidents.
 The case was recognised as Australia's biggest strategic lawsuit against public participation at the time.
 When finally settled in 2010 the case was reported to have cost Gunns Ltd $2.8 million including $1.3 million paid to the Wilderness Society.

 Departure from the Wilderness Society

 A consultant's audit commissioned by Marr in 2008 had reported there was "a combative approach by managers" and lack of transparency in the matter of pay structures, including commissions, bonuses, and perceived perks.

 By the end of 2009 Lyndon Schnieders had failed in his bid to become appointed as the Wilderness Society's National Campaigns Director after an international applicant was chosen for the position.
 Imminently following the staffing decision, Marr claimed he was in a power struggle with Schnieders and chaos enveloped the Society.
 Several staff members allied to Schnieders began expressing no confidence in Marr's leadership.
 Marr convened an annual general meeting in November 2009 known to only the governing National Management Committee.
 At the meeting, the Society's constitution was changed to ensure 10% of the membership was required to call for an extraordinary general meeting, and not 20 which had been the previous requirement.

 A 2010 ruling by the Tasmanian Supreme Court found that the AGM held in November 2009 by Marr was not legitimate.
 Following the ruling, several of the Society's staff, led by Lyndon Schneiders, were easily able to garner the 20 members required to call an extraordinary general meeting to oust Marr and the National Management Committee of the Society.
 In September 2010, Marr's resignation was forced by an extraordinary general meeting of the Wilderness Society held in Adelaide.
 At the time, Marr claimed there was a conspiracy to remove him and alleged 'cronyism' within the organisation.

 Within several weeks of Marr's departure from the Wilderness Society, Lyndon Schneiders became National Director, disbanding both the Wild Country and Climate Change programs established under the leadership of Marr.